 - Try engaging a translator who is a native speaker directly.

-Another way to safeguard yourself is to outsource translating from Russian to English to folks who know these subtle differences and have your best interest at heart like we do.
+Another way to safeguard yourself is to outsource translating from Russian to English to folks who know these subtle differences and have your best interests at heart, as we do.
 Contact Velior for a free quote today so that we can recommend you a quality level that meets your needs.